 A very very important point here is, the action always takes place in the present time.
 Example of how to write action:

-A example or how not to write:
+An example of how not to write:

 Never should you write action in the past tense.